Code-Institute-Submissions/the-ginger-trader/README.md

 - **meet the team** - a section to show futher detail about the business owner and any additional employees
 - **chat bot** - for instant discussion about a potential/ongoing job (this would depend on additional staff being available to run it)
+- **automatic reponse** - an email will be sent to the site owner on form submission (currently the form is just indicative).
-- **automatic reponse** - if a phone number is used in the get a quote form then an automated text maessage will be sent to the customer to acknowledge receipt of the request.
+Plus, if a phone number is used in the get a quote form then an automated text maessage will be sent to the customer to acknowledge receipt of the request.

 # technologies used